maclong9/web-ui/README.md

 ### Versioning

-Version bumps are triggered automatically via commit messages, push the change with one of the following conventional commit message prefixes:
+Version bumps are triggered automatically via commit messages, push the change with one of the following commit message prefixes:

 - `feat!:` - denotes a major version, usually used when breaking changes are introduced.
 - `feat:` - minor version increment, use for new features.